yactouat/pips_channel_mailer/service/README.md

 ### the SDK

 If you're running this in full local mode, you'll need to install the GCP SDK; I plan to do this in a not too distant future, but if you do it before me, I'd be happy to accept a PR !

+## CI/CD

+everything is done through Github Actions, there are 2 workflows:

+- one for ci
+- one for cd

+please checko the `.github` folder for more details (for instance, the environments and the secrets you will need to set at GitHub repo level)

 ## Contributors